 - A sense of serenity: no worries about oneself; a feeling of going beyond the boundaries of ego

 - Timelessness: being thoroughly focused on the present so that hours seem to pass in minutes

 - Intrinsic motivation: whatever produces flow becomes its own reward

 Most people master the task they are good at to enter the flow state.
 But in effortless mindfulness, we first shift into an integrated flow state, and then we can do any task from heart knowing.

 GLIMPSE: From Your Heart

 - Pause . . . notice your next out-breath . . . then, with the next in-breath, let your awareness move from your head down to your heart.

 - What is it like to know from your heart?

-After you have read the mindful glimpses in this book, I suggest you record the ones you like best in your own voice, at a pace that seems right for you, and then listen to your own voice lead you home.
+It’s often effective to record the mindful glimpses you like best in your own voice, at a pace that seems right for you.
+Then listen to your own voice lead you home.

 You can also find recorded glimpses in Loch’s audio training guides: Shift into Freedom: A Training in the Science and Practice of Open-Hearted Awareness and Effortless Mindfulness Now.